o3de/o3de.org/content/docs/userguide/components/comment.md

 ---
-description: ' Use the Comment component in &ALYlong; to add text comments for component entities. '
+description: ' Use the Comment component in Amazon Lumberyard to add text comments for component entities. '
 title: Comment
 ---